Advertisement

 Be sure to try their patatas bravas and country stews for less than 8 EUR.
 Also, try a tinto de verano (wine and lemon soda) or caña con limón (beer with lemon soda), which are staple drinks across Spain.

-Salamanca is known for its Iberian ham, its hornazo (a savory pastry filled with ham and chorizo), and a spicy crumbly sausage called farinato — don’t leave without trying them.
+Salamanca’s cuisine is also known for its Iberian ham, its hornazo (a savory pastry filled with ham and chorizo), and a spicy crumbly sausage called farinato — don’t leave without trying them.
 Buen provecho!

 Attend cultural events, such as the Salamanca International Film Festival, Flamenco shows, and outdoor concerts in Plaza Mayor.